L-Citrulline

 When Should You Take Citrulline?
 Citrulline is most commonly added to pre-workout supplements.
 To see the best results, take a supplement that contains Citrulline about 30 minutes before your workout.
 Many people like to take these supplements on an empty stomach to promote better absorption.

-Does L citrulline help with erectile dysfunction?
+Does L citrulline help with male vitality?

 What happens if you take too much citrulline?